Apnea of Prematurity

 AOP is different from periodic breathing, which is also common in premature newborns.
 Periodic breathing is a pause in breathing that lasts just a few seconds and is followed by several fast and shallow breaths.
 Periodic breathing doesn't cause a change in facial color (such as blueness around the mouth) or a drop in heart rate.
-A baby who has periodic breathing starts regular breathing again on his or her own.
-Although it can be frightening, periodic breathing usually causes no other problems.
+Babies who have periodic breathing start regular breathing again on their own.
+While it can be scary to see, periodic breathing usually causes no other problems.

 How Is Apnea of Prematurity Treated?

 AOP can happen once a day or many times a day.
-Doctors will closely watch an infant to make sure the apnea isn't due to another condition, such as infection.
+Doctors will closely watch the baby to make sure the apnea isn't due to another condition, such as infection.

-Many babies with AOP are given oral or intravenous (IV) caffeine medicine to stimulate their breathing.
+Many babies with AOP get oral or intravenous (IV) caffeine medicine to stimulate their breathing.
 A low dose of caffeine helps keep them alert and breathing regularly.

 Babies are watched continuously for any sign of apnea.
 The cardiorespiratory monitor (also known as an apnea and bradycardia, or A/B, monitor) also tracks the infant's heart rate.
 An alarm sounds if there's no breath for a set number of seconds, and a nurse will immediately check the baby for signs of distress.

 If the baby doesn't begin to breathe again within 15 seconds, the nurse will rub the baby's back, arms, or legs to stimulate breathing.
 Most of the time, babies will begin breathing again on their own with this kind of stimulation.